ciscoheat/sveltekit-superforms/README.md

 </form>
 ```

-`superForm` is used on the client-side to display the data, which is conveniently supplied from `data.form`.
+`superForm` is used on the client to display the data, conveniently supplied from `data.form`.

 With this, we can at least see that the form is populated.
 But to get deeper insight, let's add the Super Form Debugging Svelte Component: